RCRA Training Requirements: Know Them or Risk Fines

 - Loading or transporting hazardous waste

 The amount of training required depends on specific job duties.
-A person that oversees a hazardous waste program may require more training than someone who performs routine hazardous waste-related tasks.
+A person that oversees a hazardous waste program may require more training than someone who performs routine RCRA waste-related tasks.
 The EPA does not specify duration of training for particular generator types so it is up to you (the employer) to ensure you and your staff receive adequate training to stay compliant.
 With the responsibility on you to enforce and practice compliant behavior, the importance of the quality of the course taken cannot be stressed enough.

 Federal Training Requirements

 - Facility personnel must successfully complete a program of classroom instruction, on-the-job, or online training.